Loyalty (Shostakovich): Soviet Union

+In the West

 Reaction to Loyalty outside of the Soviet Union was mixed.
 Krzysztof Meyer dismissed the work as "another ceremonial work, marked by the lack, apparently intentional, of originality and fresh ideas."
 In her biography of Shostakovich, Pauline Fairclough described Dolmatovsky's texts as "truly dreadful" and that their "favorable comparisons of Lenin to Confucius, Buddha, and Allah achieved new levels of ludicrous flattery."

 In 1997, BMG reissued a selection of Neeme Järvi's early recordings for Melodiya on six compact discs.
 The conductor wrote in the preface to its liner notes that he had insisted on including Ernesaks' recording of Loyalty in the series:

 As we all know, Soviet composers such as Prokofiev and Shostakovich were forced to please their rulers and compose to their directions, but it is indisputable that in spite of this their music often had high artistic qualities.
 This is one reason why I have chosen Loyalty by Shostakovich for this edition.
 It is an a capella work, glorifying Lenin, and dedicated to the founding father of Estonian choir music, Gustav Ernesaks and his choir, the Estonian State Academic Male Choir.
 The choir, founded during the war and led by him, had qualities which no other men's choir could approach—or ever will.

 Reviewing the BMG CD, Mark Stryker wrote in the Detroit Free Press that the work's "anthem-like songs" were "curious, but compelling."

 In his defense of Loyalty, Gerard McBurney wrote:

 Anyone who likes to see Shostakovich in simplified terms as a "secret resister" to the Soviet regime, will have something of a problem with this 20-minute cycle of ballads for unaccompanied male-voice chorus, to maudlin texts by the patriotic poet Dolmatovsky in celebration of the life and work of Lenin.
 For whatever Shostakovich truly thought about Leninism and Communism and this kind of socialist-realist poetry—and these are matters that will be debated for many years to come—these a capella chorus works cannot easily be dismissed as mere cynical time-serving.
 However weak their words, these eight choruses are powerful and dramatically impressive essays in Shostakovich’s pared-down late style, with a disturbing sense of genuine grandeur and tragedy, consciously and carefully reinventing the grandeur of 19th century Russian choral-writing to modern ends.
 Shostakovich was not a religious believer and he wrote no church music.
 In a strange way, this work is the nearest he came to music of this kind.
 Perhaps, when the dust of our age has settled, performers will be brave enough to return to this work.
 For it has something important to tell us beyond the unconvincing message of the words.

-Shostakovich was awarded a Glinka State Prize of the RSFSR for Loyalty in 1974.